Scottee is a performance artist, provocateur, writer and campaigner. He’s…

 Her love life has attracted uproar, hatred and hoo-ha in a scene that judges women far harsher than men.
 Who knew rock and roll could be so narrow minded?
 She met Tim Armstrong, frontman of punk rock band Rancid aged 17.

 When Dalle turned 18, they got engaged and fled Melbourne to set up shop in Los Angeles.
 After a stormy 6-year marriage, she left Armstrong and fell in love with Josh Homme of Queens of the Stone Age.
-This move caused the punk community to react like cracked out Daily Mail readers, spitting with fury, aiming their bile at Dalle.
+This move caused the punk community to react like cracked out Daily Mail readers, spitting fury, aiming their bile at Dalle.

 On the upside, this explosive outrage helped fuel the success of The Distillers critically acclaimed album Coral Fang.
 The band had the good humour to dub their US gigs ‘The Most Hated Woman on Earth Tour’.